 If you are looking to start a bakery business, I’m going to give you some of the most detailed advice on the web.
-You can also get by book which expands on the information mentioned in this section.
+You can also get my book which expands on the information mentioned in this section.
 We are going to look at how to plan a bakery, how to make a budget for your bakery, how to cost your bread so that you generate enough cash, plus how to source suppliers to get your bakery off the ground.

-The difference between a micro bakery and a small bakery is a micro is produced using mainly home equipment in low quantities.
-A small bakery has commercial equipment and volume of loaves is important to generating a profit.
-Micro bakeries are often based at home so costs are almost non-existent.
+The difference between a micro-bakery and a small bakery is a micro is produced using mainly home equipment in low quantities.
+A small bakery has commercial equipment, and the volume of loaves is important to generating a profit.
+Micro bakeries are often based at home, so costs are almost non-existent.

-Different loaves of bread call for different needs and it is an almost impossible challenge for a bread baker to know how to find the recipe that suits the bread intended, the needs of the customer and cost of production. "
+Different loaves of bread call for different needs, and it is an almost impossible challenge for a bread baker to know how to find the recipe that suits the bread intended, the needs of the customer and the cost of production.

 If you get to the point where you decide to start a bakery business.
 See my guide on how to work out how much you should charge for your bread products.